amitkgupta/amitkgupta.github.io/source/_posts/2013-06-07-so-you-still-dont-understand-hindley-milner-part-2.markdown

 $$\underline{\Gamma\vdash e_0:\tau\rightarrow\tau '\ \ \ \Gamma\vdash e_1:\tau}$$
 $$\Gamma\vdash e_0(e_1):\tau \rightarrow \tau '$$

-Let's first get a handle on all the symbols you see above:
+That rule has the name [App] (for application), and it's one of the ones pictured in [that StackOverflow question](http://stackoverflow.com/questions/12532552/what-part-of-milner-hindley-do-you-not-understand).
+We'll talk about it and the rest of the rules in the next post.
+For now, let's first get a handle on all the symbols you see above:

 * $\Gamma$, this will stand for the collection of statements we already know, or perhaps, the statements we're assuming.
 More generally, $\Gamma$ should just be thought of as some collection of statements (about expressions and their types).
 And of course, there's nothing special about the letter $\Gamma$; capital greek letters are commonly used for sets of statements however.
 * $\vdash$, the "turnstile", denotes that something can be inferred.
 For instance, $\Gamma \vdash x:t$ says that if we take the statements in $\Gamma$ as our assumptions/axioms/current knowledge, then we can infer that $x$ has type $t$.